AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 >title="Federated Database details"
 >abstract="Enter the settings to connect to the new Federated Database.
 Use the **[!UICONTROL Test connection]** button to validate your configuration."

-Federated Audience Composition allows Customer to build and enrich audiences from the third-party data warehouses and import the audiences to Adobe Experience Platform.
+Experience Platform Federated Audience Composition allows Customer to build and enrich audiences from the third-party data warehouses and import the audiences to Adobe Experience Platform.

 Learn how to ceate, configure, test and save the connection to your external database in this page.